dmichaels/public/work/summaries/dig_welcomes.md

 **Discussion (Show & Tell) Topic**: <ins>Cartera/Rakuten Realtime Welcome Emails</ins>

 **Basic Problem**

-* Have Web site where users can signup, becoming _members_, and can subsequently login to use site/service.
+* Web site where users can signup, becoming _members_, and can subsequently login to use site/services.
-* Send out "Welcome" email on first signup.
+* Send out <ins>Welcome</ins> email to new members on first signup.
 * Currently (historical technical reasons) Welcome emails not sent until 24-48 hours after-the-fact.

+**Basic Goal**
-* Goal: Send Welcome emails (nearly) immediately after signup.
+* Send Welcome emails (nearly) immediately after signup.
+  To engender member confidence in the service, engage with them immediately (encourage service usage), et cetera.

-**Basic Technical Problem/Solution**
+**Basic Solution**

-* Delayed Welcome emails due to daily (MySQL) database replication based nature of our overall data management system.
+* Delayed Welcome emails due to (mere) daily data (MySQL) replication model of overall data management system.
-* Use MySQL new data table watch and Kafka to stream and process data in real-time (ish).
+* Move to more real-time event-driven data streaming architecture to propogate new member data as it comes in.

         - Cartera/Rakuten provides loyalty/rewards affiliate programs (frontend/backend services) for clients to incentivize customer shopping
           - E.g. We provide ability for United Airlines (the client) customers (the member) to signup/login (with frequent flyer number, say)